A Corporate Retreat, or Matrimonial Home?

 When a new client arrived for our initial consultation he seemed sullen and distracted.
 I asked what he was thinking about.
-He sighed and explained how he always believed that what was held by his company belonged to the company and what were used by the family were family assets.
+He sighed and explained how he always believed that what was held by his company belonged to the company and what was used by the family were family assets.
 He had a group of advisers including tax accountants, an executive coach, and others whom he felt were looking out for his best interests.

 And the part which was troubling him so?
 He feared that the corporate condominium was really a matrimonial home and he would lose it.
 How had his two worlds collided when he separated from his spouse?